User Commands lftp(1)

 torrent:ip (ipv4 address)

-IP address for the tracker.
-Specify it if you are using
+IP address to send to the tracker.
+Specify it if you are using an HTTP proxy.

 torrent:max-peers (number)